Texas DWI | Arkansas DWI | Missouri DWI | Kansas DUI | Oregon DUI

 What happens if I get caught driving while my license is revoked?

 Driving while your license is suspended or revoked for a test failure or refusal or a DUI conviction should be avoided, as it is a separate misdemeanor offense.
 Penalties include possible jail time, fines, and an additional license suspension.

 I really need to drive.
 Will I be able to get a modified license / work permit / occupational / conditional / probationary permit?

 If you're convicted of the first time DUI charge you may be eligible for a modified license provided that you install an ignition interlock device in your vehicle.
 Speak to your DUI lawyer about whether you qualify for a modified license and whether you want to apply for the modified license.

 What is the difference between a DUI, DWI, OWI, OUI etc.?

 These terms are all acronyms that refer to the crime commonly known as "drunk driving."
 Different states have different names for the crime.
-For example, in Michigan the acronym OWI (operating while impaired / intoxicated) is used; Texas and other states use the term DWI (driving while intoxicated).
+For example, in Michigan the acronym OWI (operating while impaired / intoxicated) is used; in Oregon the term DUII (driving under the influence of an intoxicant) is used; Texas and other states use the term DWI (driving while intoxicated).

 Oklahoma law refers to: driving under the influence (DUI) and actual physical control (APC) for the standard charge.
 The term aggravated DUI is used for a standard DUI with a BAC of 0.15% or greater.
 The term operating / driving while impaired (DWI) is used for the lesser type offense.